-This year an estimated 550,330 volunteers at over 7341 registered sites came together and helped clean up, fix up and preserve our local streets, parks, beaches and bushland.
-That's an estimated 16,150 tonnes of rubbish removed from our prized environment.
+This year over 572,406 volunteers at around 7,140 registered sites have put themselves in the picture to clean up and preserve their local parks, waterways, beaches, sporting fields, bushland and roadways.
+That's an estimated 15,708 tonnes of rubbish removed from our prized environment.

 In 1989 an 'average Australian bloke' had a simple idea to make a difference in his own backyard - Clean Up Sydney Harbour.
 The event received an enormous public response with more than 40,000 Sydneysiders donating their time and energy to clean up the harbour.